Breanna Stewart: Personal life

 In 2018, Stewart posed nude for ESPN's The Body Issue magazine.

-Stewart is married to former WNBA and EuroLeague Spanish professional basketball player Marta Xargay Casademont.
+Stewart is a lesbian and is married to former WNBA and EuroLeague Spanish professional basketball player Marta Xargay Casademont.
 The couple started dating while teammates at Dynamo Kursk.
 Stewart proposed in May 2021, and they were married on July 6, 2021.

 In August 2021, about 48 hours after Stewart won an Olympic gold medal in Tokyo, their first child, Ruby Mae Stewart-Xargay, was born via surrogacy.
 In May 2023, the couple announced via Instagram that Xargay Casademont was pregnant with their second child.
 In October 2023, the couple's second child, Theo Josep Stewart Xargay, was born.

 Business interests

 In 2016, Stewart signed a multi-year endorsement deal with Nike.

 In 2021, she signed a multi-year sponsorship with Puma.
 In September 2022 she released the company's first female signature shoes in over a decade, called Stewie 1 Quiet Fire.

 In July 2023, Stewart and Napheesa Collier founded a new professional women's 3-on-3 basketball league, Unrivaled, in part to allow WNBA players to play domestically and to bypass complications from the WNBA's prioritization rule for players who choose to play overseas in the WNBA offseason.
 Unrivaled's inaugural season began in January 2025 in Miami, Florida.
 In July 2024, when Ally Financial was announced as Unrivaled's first and founding brand partner, Stewart also signed with and joined Team Ally as an athlete.
 In 2025, she was selected to the Time 100 list, honoring the 100 most influential people in the world, for her work with Unrivaled.